lightcast/sudoku/README.md

 the time since I had an 8hour layover.

 This is a simple sudoku game.
 Free feel to play it or look at the code.
+There is a firefox bug when viewing this page.
+There isn't anything wrong with the code but github reloads the page twice.
+Use chrome until I can host this page myself.....
 <b><a href='http://htmlpreview.github.io/?https://github.com/lightcast/sudoku/blob/master/index.html'>Click Here To Play</a></b>

 Here are some sample boards